 |

 Fun account of what the Pilgrim's ate the first year, when they were always hungry.
-On the Mayflower there was moldy cheese and dried dried fish, corn pudding was eaten for breakfast, lunch and dinner, families ate right out of the cooking pot.
+On the Mayflower biscuits were rock hard and the cheese moldy, corn pudding was eaten for breakfast, lunch and dinner, families ate right out of the cooking pot.
 Included are recipes for your own Pilgrim meal.
-(Chapter book, illustrations)
+(Illustrated chapter book)

 |